jdyen/fish-trends/README.md

-# fish-trends
+# Examining temporal trends in fish populations
-Code to examine trends in native fish abundance and biomass in Victorian rivers.
+Code to examine trends in fish abundance and biomass in Victorian rivers.
 Fitted models display trends in abundance and biomass and identify the strength of associations between trends and metrics of river flow.

-Copyright &copy; 2018, Jian Yen
+Copyright &copy; 2020, Jian Yen

 *****